-You are required to maintain proper records and accounts of transactions as IRAS may request them when assessing your income tax.
-All accounting records and supporting documents relating to the relevant Year of Assessment (YA) must be kept for period of five years from the relevant YA.
+All accounting records and supporting documents relating to the relevant Year of Assessment (YA) must be kept for period of 5 years from the relevant YA.

-For more information, please refer to Record Keeping Essentials for Businesses.
+Learn more about Record Keeping Essentials for Businesses.

-You are required to file the Corporate Income Tax Return (Form C / Form C-S).
-You are also required to furnish an estimate of your chargeable income ("ECI") within three months from the end of your financial year unless you qualify for the administrative concession not to file ECI.
+You must also furnish an estimate of your chargeable income ("ECI") within 3 months from the end of your financial year unless you qualify for the administrative concession not to file ECI.

-You are required to file an Income Tax Return (Form B for sole-proprietorship / partner and Form P for partnership).
-You are also required to submit certified Profit and Loss Account and Balance Sheet when filing the Income Tax Return if the business revenue is $500,000 or more.
+You must also submit certified Profit and Loss Account and Balance Sheet when filing the Income Tax Return if the business revenue is $500,000 or more.

-More information on businesses and individuals' filing obligations can be found at www.iras.gov.sg.
+Learn more about businesses and individuals' filing obligations at www.iras.gov.sg.

-Under section 45H of the ITA, if you are a non-resident licensed IMA receiving commissions or any other payment from Singapore casino operators, you shall be subject to withholding tax of 3% on such payments received.
+Under section 45H of the ITA, if you are a non-resident licensed IMA receiving commissions or any other payment from Singapore casino operators, you are subject to withholding tax of 3% on such payments received.

 A NR licensed IMA company is one where the control and management of its business is not exercised in Singapore.
 A NR licensed IMA individual is one who resides in Singapore for less than 183 days in a year.

-If you have any enquiries, please contact IRAS at:
+If you have any enquiries on income tax treatments for IMAs and IMA reps, please contact IRAS at: